March 1, 2021

 - Pause for self-reflection.
 Recognize when there is a problem, understanding why and what to do about it.

+This blog is based on the presentation, Executive Function and Working Memory: A Primer for Parents.
 Lydia Soifer is the Director of the Soifer Center for Learning and Child Development, an Assistant Clinical Professor of Pediatrics at Albert Einstein College of Medicine, and a member of Smart Kids’ Professional Advisory Board.
-Eve Kessler, a criminal appellate lawyer with The Legal Aid Society, NYC, is co-founder and President of SPED*NET Wilton, Special Education Network of Wilton (CT), www.spednetwilton.org, and a Contributing Editor of Smart Kids.
+Eve Kessler, a former criminal appellate lawyer is co-founder of SPED*NET Wilton, Special Education Network of Wilton (CT), and a Contributing Editor of Smart Kids.